typemill/typemill/readme.md

   * Italian: [Severo Iuliano](https://github.com/iusvar)
   * Russian: [Hide-me](https://github.com/hide-me)

-## How to Contribute
+## IMPORTANT: How to Contribute

 Typemill is still in an early stage and contributions are highly welcome.
+Please follow these rules:

+* If you plan bigger changes, then please create an issue first so we can discuss it.
+* Fork the "DEVELOP" branch from typemill.
+Never use the master branch, because it is protected and only contains tested releases.
+* Do your changes.
+* Before your request, please pull the recent develop branch again to get latest changes.
+* Then make a pull request for the DEVELOP branch again.

 You can check the [roadmap for Typemill](https://github.com/typemill/typemill/issues/35) and scroll through the issues.
 I will mark issues in future that are easy to start with or where help is highly appreciated.